 Expensive when compared to other hand trucks.

 Weighs only 4.5 pounds.
 Can carry up to 155 pounds.
-Comes with flat bungee cord for securing cargo.
+Comes with a flat bungee cord for securing cargo.
 Comes with a large backpack that, when collapsed, the hand truck can fit into for easy storage and travel.
 Features a unique all-wheel drive system.

 The handlebars are made of plastic, and some customers report that they bend easily.